joaoviictorti/shadow-rs/README.md

 > [!WARNING]
 > This project is for educational and research purposes.
 Malicious use of the software is strictly prohibited and discouraged.
 I am not responsible for any damage caused by improper use of the software.

+## Documentation

+If you would like to read the documentation on how to use the tool, simply navigate to the `/docs` folder.
+There you will find detailed information on setting up, using, and contributing to the project.

 ## Features